appsody/controller/README.md

 This will build the init-controller image locally and push it to the corresponding DOCKER_ORG/DOCKER_USERNAME/init-controller:{TRAVIS_TAG} docker repository location where it will also be tagged as 'latest'.

 ## Testing the controller with the Appsody CLI
 The Appsody CLI makefile specifies a particular version of the appsody-controller.
 Which will cause a particular version of init-controller to be used.

 If a tester needs to test a different version of the controller with the CLI, there are two environment variables they can use to test with a different version:

-APPSODY_CONTROLLER_VERSION will allow the tester to specify a different version of the CLI for instance 0.3.0 vs 0.3.1 APPSODY_CONTROLLER_IMAGE will allow the test to specify a different image to use, this is very useful during development.
+APPSODY_CONTROLLER_VERSION will allow the tester to specify a different version of the appsody-controller, for instance 0.3.0 vs 0.3.1
+APPSODY_CONTROLLER_IMAGE will allow the tester to specify a different image to use, this is very useful during development.
-For instance a developer could create a new image for the controller at docker.io/{org}/init-controller:{tag}
+For instance a developer could create a new image for the controller at docker.io/{org}/init-controller:{tag} and then specify this as the image to use when invoking the CLI.

 ## Controller behavior